ArashdeepSinghMaan/ArashdeepSinghMaan/README.md

 - 🛠️ [Resume](https://github.com/ArashdeepSinghMaan/ArashdeepSinghMaan/blob/286f0577803dec44dc8f4a5a369998d437ca0ae4/RESUME_PROFILE_ROBOTICS%20.pdf)

 ## Background
 Currently pursuing an M.Tech in Robotics and Mobility Systems at IIT Jodhpur, I am deeply committed to integrating advanced robotics with agricultural practices to drive innovation and sustainability.
-My journey from Agricultural Entrepreneur and Manager to robotics engineer reflects a focused dedication to leveraging technology for transformative impact in agriculture.
+My journey from Agricultural Entrepreneur and Manager to robotics engineer reflects a focused dedication to leveraging technology for transformative impact in the world.

 With a B.Tech in Mechanical Engineering, I bring a robust foundation in engineering principles that enhances my approach to developing efficient, eco-friendly solutions.
 My experience at Nestlé, where I optimized warehouse layouts to boost productivity, further honed my skills in industrial engineering.
 I am proficient in Mathematical Modeling and Simulation, ROS, Sensor Integration, Robot Programming, Path Planning, Computer Vision, Artificial Intelligence, experimental research, and data analysis.
 I hold certifications and have completed projects in MATLAB, Python, Machine Learning, and SOLIDWORKS, which equip me to tackle the complexities of robotics applications.

-I am passionate about advancing agricultural standards through cutting-edge robotics, striving to create sustainable solutions that address global challenges and have a lasting impact on the industry.
+I am passionate about advancing working standards through cutting-edge robotics, striving to create sustainable solutions that address global challenges and have a lasting impact on the industry.

 ## Projects